rafael-santiago/eel/README.md

 **Beware**: All other fields accessing is by your own risk.
 I also think that you think that ``protected`` are for sissies.
 So...

 The rotors can be set with: ``i``, ``ii``, ``iii``, ``iv``, ``v``, ``vi``, ``vii``, ``viii``.
 I really find roman numerals a monument in the name of Human stupidity but commonly the ``Enigma's rotors`` are expressed on this way.
-So is what we get!
+So it is what we get!

-The reflectors can assume two values (all here at least until now is about U-boats, rememeber?): ``b`` and ``c``.
+The reflectors can assume two values (all here at least until now is about U-boats, remember?): ``b`` and ``c``.

 After allocating the memory slice for placing your ``Enigma`` you should initialise it by setting the rotors, the reflector, rotor positions, rotor rings, etc. Once all done you should confirm your new setting by calling ``libeel_init_machine``: